-Your Guide to Safely Removing Ticks
+Your Guide to Safely & Correctly Removing Ticks

 Check out this clip!